apigeecs/apigee-deploy-grunt-plugin/README.md

 This is how we can mashup grunt with maven

-We will use the ant-run plugin together with the ant-exe to call out to Grunt from the existing build process so it can build your API Sepecification  blueprints, run tests and so on.
+We will use the ant-run plugin together with the ant-exe to call out to Grunt from the existing build process so it can build your API Sepecification  blueprints, run tests and so on..